KineticLensman/KineticLensman.github.io/_posts/2020-04-18-looping-deep-dive.md

    (print 'eliza>)
    (write (flatten (use-eliza-rules (read))) :pretty t)))
 ```
-However, in common with MAL, `JKL` lacks `loop`, relying on efficient recursion instead.
+I can't implement this directly in `JKL` because, in common with MAL, `JKL` lacks `loop`, relying on recursion instead.
 My options were therefore to
 * Directly use `JKL`'s existing recursion capability.
 This would be the simplest option, but wouldn't offer any opportunities to enhance `JKL` - one of my project goals.
 So I discounted it
 * Extend `JKL`'s recursion mechanism with a Clojure-like `recur` function
 * Implement something like Common Lisp's `loop` macro (which is also used in Clojure)

 As evidenced by Clojure, a Lisp implementation can include both `recur` and `loop`, so there isn't an irrevocable choice between them.
 I therefore decided to explore both before picking one to let me proceed with the Eliza project.

 I decided to start by finding out how is `loop` implemented in Common Lisp.
-DuckDuckGo led me to the [source code for `loop`](https://github.com/sbcl/sbcl/blob/master/src/code/loop.lisp) used in [Steel Bank Common Lisp](https://github.com/sbcl/sbcl):
+DuckDuckGo led me to the source code for the [`loop` macro](https://github.com/sbcl/sbcl/blob/master/src/code/loop.lisp) used in [Steel Bank Common Lisp](https://github.com/sbcl/sbcl):

 ```
 (defun loop-standard-expansion (keywords-and-forms environment universe)